zvector/fate/README.md

 ### Comparison to Deferral.when()

-It is worth nothing that the mechanism of `when` is essentially an infinite-width multiplex, built with a simpler construct.
-Whenever it is certain that concurrency limits are unnecessary, `when` should be used instead of `Multiplex`.
+It is worth nothing that the mechanism of `when` is essentially an infinite-width multiplex applied to a static array of operations.
+It is a simpler construct, however, and can be expected to be as performant or better compared to an equivalent `Multiplex`.
+Therefore, if it is certain that the operations array need not be dynamic, and that concurrency limits are unnecessary, then `when` should be considered preferable to `Multiplex`.

 ## Methods

+### Array methods

+Each method in this section mirrors that of `Array`, acting upon the internal array of operation functions; `length` is an exception in that it is a method rather than a property.

+#### push
+#### pop
+#### shift
+#### unshift
+#### reverse
+#### splice
+#### length

+### Interfacing

 #### promise

 Returns a promise to the internal deferral that will be resolved once all of the constituent pipelines have been resolved.

+### Querying state

-#### width()
+#### isRunning

+Returns a boolean indicating whether any pipelines are currently running.

+#### width( [ `Number` n ] )

-Returns the upper limit on the number of concurrent pipelines.
+If no arguments are provided, `width()` gets and returns the upper limit on the number of concurrent pipelines.

-#### width( n )

-Sets and returns a new upper limit on the number of concurrent pipelines.
-Widening a running multiplex will automatically start the additional pipelines, consuming any operations.
+If a numeric value is provided as an argument, `width( n )` sets and returns a new upper limit `n` on the number of concurrent pipelines.
+Widening a running multiplex will automatically start additional pipelines as necessary, which will begin processing the next available operations.
 Narrowing the multiplex may not take effect immediately; the necessary number of pipelines will be terminated only once each has completed its current operation.

+### Control

 #### start